Regtransfers was established in 1982 by Tony Brown, and has since grown into a dynamic company employing more than 100 people.

 Russell Watson, James Caan, Vanessa-Mae, James Martin, Ian Botham, David Gold, Frankie Dettori, Phil Tufnell, Coleen Nolan, David Haye, Stacey Solomon, Duncan Bannatyne, Amir Khan, Theo Paphitis, Sir Stirling Moss, Vinnie Jones, Paul Daniels, Nicky Clarke, Linda Lusardi, John Madejski, Chris Tarrant, Engelbert Humperdinck, and more…

 Regtransfers is the publisher of Regtransfers: The World of Personal Number Plates, the UK's only FREE, full colour, professional magazine for the personal number plates industry and enthusiasts.
 Each issue of our magazine features celebrity interviews and a range of number plates articles and information.
 It also includes categorised listings of the best personal number plates currently available in the UK.
-The magazine's quality and appeal is reflected in the demand it generates: circulation is currently 80,000 per issue.
+The magazine's quality and appeal is reflected in the demand it generates: circulation is currently over 300,000 per issue.